A new approach to deformation of C*-algebras via coactions: Introduction

 This approach has been followed by Bhowmick, Neshveyev, and Sangha in \cite{BNS} who also extended the method to cover deformations by possibly non-continuous Borel cocycles.
 But \cite{BNS} only covers the case of {\em normal} (or reduced) coactions, i.e., coactions for which the composition $(\id_A\otimes\lambda)\circ \delta$ is faithful on $A$, where $\lambda:C^*(G)\to C_r^*(G)$ denotes the (integrated form of the) left regular representation of $G$.
-To see that this leads to severe restrictions let us look at the case of dual coactions $\delta=\widehat{\beta}$ on maximal crossed products $A:=B\rtimes_{\beta,\max}G$.
+To see that this leads to severe restrictions, let us look at the case of dual coactions $\delta=\widehat{\beta}$ on maximal crossed products $A:=B\rtimes_{\beta,\max}G$.
 The natural candidate for the deformed algebra $A^\omega$ in this situation should be the crossed product $B\rtimes_{(\beta,\iota^\om),\max}G$ twisted by $\om$.
 But the method of \cite{BNS} only applies to dual coactions of reduced crossed products and hence does not cover this obvious situation.
-The reason for this lies in the fact that the main computations are performed in a faithful representation of the reduced double crossed product $A\rtimes_{\delta}\widehat{G}\rtimes_{\widehat{\delta},r}G$ inside $\mathcal M\big(A\otimes \K(L^2(G))\otimes \K(L^2(G))\big)$ which restricts to a faithful representation of $A$ if and only if $\delta$ is reduced (or {\em normal} in the notation introduced by Quigg in \cite{Quigg}).
+The reason for this lies in the fact that the main computations are performed in a faithful representation of the reduced double crossed product $A\rtimes_{\delta}\widehat{G}\rtimes_{\widehat{\delta},r}G$ inside $\mathcal M\big(A\otimes \K\otimes \K\big)$ with $\K:=\K(L^2(G))$, which restricts to a faithful representation of $A$ if and only if $\delta$ is reduced (or {\em normal} in the notation introduced by Quigg in \cite{Quigg}).
 More generally, as we shall see below, a general coaction $(A,\delta)$ of $G$ corresponds to some exotic crossed product $\rtimes_\mu$ which lies between the maximal and reduced crossed products in a certain sense (see \cites{BGW, BEW,BEW2} for a general treatment), so a complete picture should cover such situations as well: in particular for a (``nice'') exotic crossed product $B\rtimes_{\beta,\mu}G$ carrying a dual coaction, we would like to have the twisted exotic crossed product $B\rtimes_{(\beta,\iota^\omega),\mu}G$ as its deformed algebra, endowed with the associated dual coaction.

-The main goal of this paper is to overcome the above problems and obtain some of the expected deformation results by using the theory of generalized fixed-point algebras and Landstad duality as introduced by the authors in \cite{Buss-Echterhoff:Exotic_GFPA}, which covers besides normal, maximal, and exotic crossed products.
+The main goal of this paper is to overcome the above problems and obtain some of the expected deformation results by using the theory of generalized fixed-point algebras and Landstad duality as introduced by the authors in \cite{Buss-Echterhoff:Exotic_GFPA}.
+Even if we stick to normal coactions, our approach leads to a new picture of the deformed coactions.